GauriP19/AJIT_GIT/README.md

                           and floating point vectoe instructions

-  2. ABI              - Here we are using the SPARC ABI to call aseembly functions from c programs.
+  2. abi_codes             - Here we are using the SPARC ABI to call aseembly functions from c programs.
       It has been divided as-

-            add - Code for addition of single precision floating point numbers.
+            add           - Code for addition of two input argumnets. add_more_args - Code for addition of more than 7 input arguments. add_fp_num    - Code  for addition of two floating point input argument. more_float    - Code for more than 6 floating point input arguments.
- 3. DOCS
+ 3. Docs

  4. Tools